Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

 \subsection{Global test of variation by precinct}

-So far we have focused on performing a hypothesis test at a border between precincts A and B, however, there are many such borders in NYC.
-While there is interest in knowing whether any two bordering precincts have differential arresting practices, of equal interest is whether there is any variation across NYC in police precincts.
+So far we have focused on performing a hypothesis test at a single border (namely between precincts 0 and 1), but there exists many such precinct borders in NYC.
+While there is interest in knowing whether any two bordering precincts have differential arresting practices, also of interest is whether there is any variation across all NYC police precincts.
 In this setting we might wish to test whether the arrest rates differ by any precinct in NYC.
-It is difficult to compare any two precincts that are not bordering each other as we would not be able to focus on the regions of these two precincts that are geographically close.
-For this reason we restrict our attention to assessing whether any bordering precincts have differential precinct practices, which amounts to testing the following hypotheses:
+It is difficult to compare any two precincts that are not bordering each other as we would not be able to focus on the border between these two precincts and therefore cannot utilize the GeoRDD.
+For this reason we restrict our attention to assessing whether any bordering precincts have differential precinct practices.
+Focusing first on the local average treatment effect within $\delta$ of the boundary, let $\theta(R_{\delta}^{(i)}) = E(Y^1(R_{\delta}^{(i)}) - Y^0(R_{\delta}^{(i)}))$ be the local treatment effect at boundary $i$, thus leading to the following hypothesis:

+Note that $R_\delta^{(i)}$ is defined precisely as $R_\delta$ is defined in Section \ref{subsec:sbe} except $i = 1, 2, \hdots, M$ specifies the exact boundary of interest.
+To perform this hypothesis test, we use a test statistic given by